freedbygrace/SQL/docs/QUICKSTART.md

 **What this does:**
 - Starts PostgreSQL 16 database
-- Starts DB-UI web interface
+- Starts pgAdmin 4 web interface
 - Creates network and volumes

 **Verify it's running:**